rmcvxzzs-stuffs/rework/README.md

-# ReWork (previously Horizon)
+# Rework (previously Horizon)
 ![Static Badge](https://img.shields.io/badge/Powered%20by-Docker-blue.svg) [![MySQL](https://img.shields.io/badge/MySQL-4479A1?logo=mysql&logoColor=fff)](#)

 source code for rework, a littlebigplanet karting server revival project.

-supposedly, ReWork is its own server and is not a rewrite of anything.
+supposedly, Rework is its own server and is not a rewrite of anything.

 ## dependencies:
 ```